microwave-industries/tabwise-backend/mongodb-spec.md

 The DB stores Room objects, which are created and/or joined.
 Each Room corresponds to the splitting of one receipt.
 That is to say, if you're at a restaurant and are splitting a receipt with friends, someone will upload a receipt, preprocessing etc is done, and a Room is created.
 Friends then join this Room.

-The Room contains a list of Users and a list of ReceiptItems (or rather, their respective IDs), among other fields.
+The Room contains a list of Users and a list of ReceiptItems , among other fields.

 The documentation below clarifies the objects.